 It has been my hope all along that whatever happens on our side, that when it's all over, everybody does focus on the real opponent here.

-The third term of Barack Obama, the continuation of the transformation of America into a country it was not founded to be, which means the continuing destruction, the cultural rot, the cultural decay, the attack on religious people, primarily Christians.
+And that's Hillary and what she represents, the third term of Barack Obama, the continuation of the transformation of America into a country it was not founded to be, which means the continuing destruction, the cultural rot, the cultural decay, the attack on religious people, primarily Christians.

-It's going to ratchet up, it's going to continue.
+It's going to continue.

-Hillary Clinton has promised to raise taxes a trillion dollars.
+Hillary Clinton has promised to raise taxes, a trillion dollars.

 Stop and think a minute.

-Already 1.46 trillion dollars has been collected.
+Already $1.46 trillion has been collected.

 Now ask yourself, how is that possible when we have 94 million Americans not working?